Swiss open criminal investigation linked to Spain graft scandal

-Spanish court proceedings indicate that Barcenas, who stepped down as party treasurer in 2009, held up to 38 million euros ($50 million) in Swiss bank accounts.
+Spanish court proceedings indicate that Barcenas held up to 38 million euros ($49.61 million) in Swiss bank accounts.

-"If the suspicions of money laundering are confirmed, if bribes were paid, we will confiscate the money and then we will discuss (with Spain) what happens to it," prosecutor Jean-Bernard Schmid said.
+"If the suspicions of money laundering are confirmed, if bribes were paid, we will confiscate the money and then we will discuss (with Spain) what happens to it," said prosecutor Jean-Bernard Schmid in a telephone interview.

 He added the investigation would focus on examining the bank accounts in more detail and checking the origins of the funds.